Fraud Blocker ...

 Build New Casing and Trim

 Build casing that follows the configuration of your adjusted door.
 The inner door casing can be moved incrementally inward by adding wood shims.
 Use an electric nailer rather than hand-nailing for easier installation and thinner nail profiles.
 Once the casing is secured, install trim following the lines of that inner casing.
 Finish by painting or staining the trim and casing to complete your professional-looking installation.
+After the trim is installed, step back and ensure everything is aligned and visually appealing.
+If you’re also considering enhancing your outdoor space, it’s important to learn how to install an exterior door correctly to ensure proper weather sealing.
+Proper installation is key to maintaining energy efficiency and protecting your home from the elements.

 Pro Tips for Success